 Step 4: File Certificate of Organization with the Massachusetts Secretary of State

 To make your LLC official, you’ll need to file a certificate of organization with the state.
 This is the legal document that officially creates your LLC as a legal entity in Massachusetts.
-The certificate of organization includes information about your LLC, such as its address, owners, and registered agent information.
+The certificate of organization includes information about your LLC, such as its address, owners, and resident agent information.

-To file the certificate of organization in Massachusetts, go to the website of the secretary of state and fill out the form.
 The fee is $500 and you should receive confirmation within 1 to 2 business days if you file online.
 If you file by mail it can take 2 weeks.